Weakly-normal basis vector fields in RKHS with an application to shape Newton methods: Introduction

-In this paper, we introduce a new class of basis vector fields.
-We call these vector fields weakly-normal because they are solutions of saddle point variational problems in reproducing kernel Hilbert spaces (RKHSs).
-These variational problems ensure that the resulting vector fields are linearly independent and normal to the shape boundary $\partial \Omega$.
-Moreover, they form a dense subset of normal vector fields and can be used to formulate discrete shape Newton methods.
+In our work, we use reproducing kernel Hilbert spaces (RKHSs) to define a class of basis vector fields that are \emph{weakly-normal} to the boundary of a domain $\Omega$ and whose support has nonzero measure.
+We use the term weakly-normal because this geometric property is enforced with the help of saddle point variational problems.
+This approach allows us to ensure that the resulting vector fields are linearly independent and normal to the shape boundary $\partial \Omega$.
+Therefore, they can be used to formulate discrete shape Newton methods.
+Moreover, these vector fields span a dense subset of the space of normal vector fields, and it is possible to analyse the error between exact and approximate shape Newton updates.

-Similarly to \cite{FUWR12}, we work with the RKHS $[\Ch(\partial \Omega)]^2$ that is associated with restrictions of positive-definite kernels on $\VR^2$ to the boundary $\partial \Omega$ of $C^k$, $k\ge 1$ domains $\Omega \subset\VR^2$.
-For certain kernels, the corresponding RKHSs are classical boundary Sobolev spaces \cite[Sec.
-10]{Wendlandbook}.
-Therefore, for these special kernels, our approach yields high order approximations of normal vector fields in boundary Sobolev spaces.

-In this work, we restrict ourselves to the two dimensional case.
-We believe that the approach can be easily adapted to higher dimensions, but the implementation aspects may become more challenging.
+For simplicity, we restrict the exposition to the two dimensional case.
+However, the approach can be adapted to higher dimensions, although the implementation aspects may become more challenging.